-Product/ instrument Valuation methodology Classifications in the fair value hierarchy Valuations are based on discounted cash flows, which consider: Level 2 agreements • Derivative features: refer to the discussion of derivatives below for further information Market rates for the respective maturity Collateral characteristics Debt and equity Quoted market prices.
-Level 1 instruments In the absence of quoted market prices, financial instruments are valued based on: Level 2 or 3 Observable market prices for similar securities Relevant broker quotes Discounted cash flows In addition, the following inputs to discounted cash flows are used for the following products: Mortgage- and asset-backed securities specific inputs: Collateral characteristics Deal-specific payment and loss allocations Current market assumptions related to yield, prepayment speed, conditional default rates and loss severity Collateralized loan obligations ("CLOs") specific inputs: Collateral characteristics Deal-specific payment and loss allocations Expected prepayment speed, conditional default rates, loss severity • Credit spreads Credit rating data Other (predominantly includes structured notes issued by affiliates of the Company): Valuations are based on discounted cash flow analyses that consider the embedded derivative and the terms and payment structure of the financial instrument.
+Product/ instrument Valuation methodology Classifications in the fair value hierarchy Securities financing Valuations are based on discounted cash flows, which consider: Level 2 agreements • Derivative features: refer to the discussion of derivatives below for further information Market rates for the respective maturity Collateral characteristics Debt and equity Quoted market prices.
+Level 1 instruments In the absence of quoted market prices, financial instruments are valued based on: Level 2 or 3 Observable market prices for similar securities Relevant broker quotes Discounted cash flows In addition, the following inputs to discounted cash flows are used for the following products: Mortgage- and asset-backed securities specific inputs: Collateral characteristics Deal-specific payment and loss allocations Current market assumptions related to yield, prepayment speed, conditional default rates and loss severity Collateralized loan obligations ("CLOs") specific inputs: Collateral characteristics Deal-specific payment and loss allocations Expected prepayment speed, conditional default rates, loss severity Credit spreads Credit rating data Other (predominantly includes structured notes issued by affiliates of the Company): Valuations are based on discounted cash flow analyses that consider the embedded derivative and the terms and payment structure of the financial instrument.
 The embedded derivative features are considered using models such as the Black-Scholes option pricing model, simulation models, or a combination of models that may use observable or unobservable valuation inputs, depending on the embedded derivative.
 The specific inputs used vary according to the nature of the embedded derivative features, as described in the discussion below regarding derivatives valuation.
-2

 J.P.
 Morgan Securities LLC and Subsidiaries (an indirect wholly-owned subsidiary of JPMorgan Chase & Co.)
-Notes to Consolidated Statement of Financial Condition December 31, 2021
+Notes to Consolidated Statement of Financial Condition December 31, 2023

-Product/ instrument Valuation methodology Classifications in the fair value hierarchy Derivatives Exchange-traded derivatives that are actively traded and valued using the exchange price.
+Product/ instrument Valuation methodology Classifications in the fair value hierarchy Derivatives Actively traded derivatives, e.g., exchange-traded derivatives, that are valued using quoted prices.
 Level 1 Derivatives that are valued using models such as the Black-Scholes option pricing model, simulation models, or a combination of models that may use observable or unobservable valuation inputs as well as considering the contractual terms.
-Level 2 or 3 The key valuation inputs used will depend on the type of derivative and the nature of the underlying instruments and may include equity prices, commodity prices, foreign exchange rates, volatilities, correlations, credit default swap ("CDS") spreads and recovery rates.
-In addition, specific inputs used for derivatives that are valued based on models with significant unobservable inputs are as follows: Interest rate and FX exotic options specific inputs include: Interest rate volatility Interest rate correlation Interest rate-foreign exchange ("IR-FX") correlation Foreign exchange correlation Structured credit derivatives specific inputs include: Credit correlation between the underlying debt instruments CDS spreads and recovery rates Equity option specific inputs include: Forward equity price • Equity volatility • Equity correlation Equity-foreign exchange ("equity-FX") correlation Equity-interest rate ("equity-IR") correlation Commodity derivative specific inputs include: Forward commodity price Commodity Volatility Commodity correlation Beneficial interests Valued using observable market information, where available.
+Level 2 or 3 The key valuation inputs used will depend on the type of derivative and the nature of the underlying instruments and may include equity prices, commodity prices, foreign exchange rates, volatilities, correlations, credit default swap ("CDS") spreads, recovery rates and prepayment speed.
+In addition, specific inputs used for derivatives that are valued based on models with significant unobservable inputs are as follows: Interest rate and FX exotic derivatives specific inputs include: Interest rate volatility Bermudan switch value Interest rate correlation Interest rate-foreign exchange ("IR-FX") correlation Foreign exchange correlation Credit derivatives specific inputs include: Credit correlation between the underlying debt instruments Equity derivatives specific inputs include: Forward equity price • Equity volatility Equity correlation Equity-foreign exchange ("Equity-FX") correlation Equity-interest rate ("Equity-IR") correlation Commodity derivatives specific inputs include: Forward commodity price Commodity volatility Commodity correlation Beneficial interests Valued using observable market information, where available.
 Level 2 issued by consolidated VIEs In the absence of observable market information, valuations are based on the fair value of the underlying assets held by the VIE.
-Structured notes (included in short- Valuations are based on discounted cash flow analyses that consider the embedded derivative and the terms and payment structure of the note.
-Level 2 or 3 term borrowings and long-term debt) The embedded derivative features are considered using models such as the Black-Scholes option pricing model, simulation models, or a combination of models that may use observable or unobservable valuation inputs, depending on the embedded derivative.
+Structured notes (included in short- ncluded in short- derivative and the terms and payment structure of the note. term borrowings and long-term debt) The embedded derivative features are considered using models such as the Black-Scholes option pricing model, simulation models, or a combination of models that may use observable or unobservable valuation inputs, depending on the embedded derivative.
 The specific inputs used vary according to the nature of the embedded derivative features, as described in the discussion below regarding derivatives valuation.